-Employment stability is a governing principle in Chile, and the general rule is that employment relationships have an indefinite duration, unless otherwise stated.
+Employment stability is a governing principle in Chile and most of the employment relationships have an indefinite duration, unless otherwise stated.

-Under Chilean law, dismissal must be based on any of the causes stated in the law.
+Under Chilean law, dismissal must be based on any causes stated in the law.
 Hence, the employment contract may be terminated only on any of the grounds set forth in the Labour Code, and the employee shall be entitled to receive severance payment depending upon the reason for termination.
-Termination may be executed based on fair causes (certain specific breaches incurred by the employee) which do not imply any severance payment for the employee, or based on company needs which must be real, verifiable and clearly informed.
-In this case severance payment is mandatory.
+It could be for fair causes (certain specific breaches) which do not imply any severance payment, or based on company needs which must be real, verifiable and clearly informed, in this case severance payment is mandatory.

-Termination for no cause is only possible in the case of managers with powers of attorney to represent the company with general administration powers; employees hired in an exclusive reliance status of the employer according to their contract obligations; and, in the case of employees hired for home services.

-Poor performance cannot be argued unless it implies material breach of obligations or prohibitions arising from the Labour Contract.
+Termination for no cause is only possible in the case of managers with powers of attorney to represent the company with general administration powers or employees hired in an exclusive reliance status of the employer accordingly to their contract obligations.
+Poor performance cannot be argued unless it implies material breach of obligations arising from the labour contract.